 Welcome to St. Francis of Assisi Catholic Church.
 We know that the Lord has moved you in the right direction.
 We hope that you feel right at home in our parish.
-If you want to become a member, please register by following the registration link below; please be sure to register under St. Francis of Assisi Parish, not St. Francis of Assisi-Mico.
+If you want to become a member, please register by following the registration link for either language below.
 If you are looking for a place to attend Mass, follow the link to find us on a map.
 Thank you for visiting us!

 Our Mission Statement